kagandikmen/clairvoyant/README.md

 ![square_images_plot](docs/cv/eval/square_matrices_plot_log.svg)

 **Figure 1:** Plot displaying how performance (in cycle counts) and acceleration (in percentage) offered by clairvoyant's in-hardware image super-resolution change for different image sizes.
 The enhanced images are all square and grayscale.
-For a simple 4x4 image, clairvoyant offers 38.4% acceleration over the base software implementation.
-As the image size increases, clairvoyant achieves upto 49.4% acceleration.
+For a simple 4×4 image, clairvoyant offers 38.4% acceleration over the base software implementation.
+As the image size increases, clairvoyant achieves up to 49.4% acceleration.

 ![aspect_ratio_plot](docs/cv/eval/effect_of_image_aspect_ratio.svg)